ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/ucsc/autograder/250725 - Anvi Kohli/index.md

 ---

 Hello everyone, I’m Anvi Kohli and in this blog post, I’ll be sharing my journey as a GSoC contributor.
-This summer I am contributing to [LINQS Autograder](https://ucsc-ospo.github.io/project/osre25/ucsc/autograder/) under the mentorship of Eriq Augustine and Lucas Ellenberger.
+This summer I am contributing to the [LINQS Autograder project](https://ucsc-ospo.github.io/project/osre25/ucsc/autograder/) under the mentorship of Eriq Augustine and Lucas Ellenberger.
 The goal of my project is to build a tool that can detect code generated with AI.
 You can read my proposal here: [Proposal](https://summerofcode.withgoogle.com/programs/2025/projects/jxBUpvoM).